-Carving turkeys and stuffing our bellies surrounded by loved ones is pastime we look forward to all year.
+Carving turkeys and stuffing our bellies surrounded by loved ones is pastime we look forward to all year, no doubt.
 Extend the celebration and make memories to be thankful for by hitting up any of these events that’ll keep your little turkeys moving, from parades to turkey trots and everything in between.

 Hours: 4:30 p.m.-9 p.m.

 Cost: Admission free; ice skating $5

 Lincoln Park Zoo, 2001 N. Clark St., Lincoln Park

 Take a miniature ride at Chicago Botanic Garden

 The Wonderland Express will transport your fam into a garden paradise filled with 750,000 outdoor lights.
 Step inside Nichols Hall, and watch garden-scale trains wind past miniature replicas of more than 80 Chicago-area landmarks.
 Another model train will weave by more landmarks set around the North Pool of Krehbiel Gallery, transformed into an English country train platform.
 If all this chugging around has made you hungry, you can whet your whistle at the Caboose Café and Wonderland Express Shoppe.

 Date: Nov.
 24-Jan.
 7